horothesun/arch-setup/README.md

 ## Target machine

 - Desktop PC
-- AMD CPU with iGPU
+- AMD or Intel CPU with iGPU
 - Lots of RAM
 - SSD fully dedicated to Linux